-All data will be stored on secure The University of Manchester servers that can only be accessed by members of the research team.

-- Contact details, consent forms and audio-recordings of consent will be stored separately to audio-recordings of interviews and focus groups and all other research data.
-Contact details, consent forms and audio-recordings of consent will be kept for five years for audit purposes. - With your consent, we would also like to keep your contact details for ten years to provide you with a summary of the findings for this study and/or to inform you about future studies you may be interested in.
-If you provide consent for this, your details will be stored on a secure The University of Manchester server, only accessible to the research team and used only for the purposes you have consented to. - So we can provide the gift voucher(s), your full name and email address will be shared with The University of Manchester's Finance department.
-They will send the voucher to you.
-Your full name and email address will be securely kept by the Finance department for a period of up to seven years for audit purposes only and then destroyed.
-It will not be used by them for any other purpose.
+- All data will be stored on secure The University of Manchester servers that can only be accessed by members of the research team. - Contact details, consent forms and audio-recordings of consent will be stored separately to audio-recordings of interviews and focus groups and all other research data.
+Contact details, consent forms and audio-recordings of consent will be kept for five years for audit purposes. - With your consent, we would also like to keep your contact details for ten years to provide you with a summary of the findings for this study, inform you about future studies you may be interested in and/or send you information about becoming a writing to patients champion.
+If you provide consent for this, your details will be stored on a secure The University of Manchester server, only accessible to the research team and used only for the purposes you have consented to.

 Your participation in the study will be kept confidential unless the research team become aware of a serious instance of bad practice or have serious concerns for your safety or the safety of someone connected to you.
-If this is the case, they will need to break confidentiality and inform the relevant services or authorities, such as your healthcare providers or the police.
+If this is the case, they will need to break confidentiality and inform the relevant services or authorities, such as your employers or the police.